ritesh404/kudojs/docs/task.md

 <a name="Task.ap"></a>

 ### Task.ap(t)
-* Applys the successful value of the Task t to the successful value of the current Task
+Applys the successful value of the Task t to the successful value(a function) of the current Task

 | Param | Type | Description |
 | --- | --- | --- |